What Is KYC for Crypto and Why Does It Matter?

 - Assess money laundering risks associated with customers

-The KYC process can include digital identity verification, facial verification, biometric identification and ID document verification.
+The KYC process can include digital identity verification, biometric identification and ID document verification.

-In the U.S., AML and KYC measures are mandatory for most crypto exchanges because they are defined as money service businesses (MSB) under federal regulations.
-According to the Financial Crimes Enforcement Network (FinCEN), the Bank Secrecy Act (BSA) applies to companies that involve cryptocurrencies:
+In the U.S., AML and KYC measures are mandatory for most crypto exchanges because they are defined as money service businesses (MSBs) under federal regulations.
+According to the Financial Crimes Enforcement Network (FinCEN), the Bank Secrecy Act (BSA) applies to companies that involve cryptocurrencies.

 MSBs must register with FinCEN and are subject to AML controls and regulatory compliance regarding record keeping and reporting requirements.

-- Regulations differ by jurisdiction and are in constant flux
+- Regulations differ around the world and are constantly evolving

 - Global markets and decentralized channels create loopholes and uneven enforcement

-KYC requirements do not have a single definition or rigidly accepted course of compliance across different countries and institutions, making for highly varying and confusing verification requirements between exchanges.
+KYC does not have a single definition or rigidly accepted course for compliance across different countries and institutions, making for varying and often confusing verification requirements.

 Some other crypto exchange considerations include: